EaseTech/schema-generator/README.md

 schema-generator
 ================

-A light weight library for generating XSD files at runtime using Java classes
+A light weight library for generating XSD files at runtime using Java classes.
+If you need any help in generating XSD files using this library, do not hesitate to contact me at : anujkumar@easetech.org

 Some examples of generating schema
 =================================